 Go for a walk

-Sometimes, the best way to connect with nature is to leave the hustle and bustle of modern life behind and take off into the wilderness.
+Sometimes, the best way to connect with nature is to leave your busy, modern life behind and take off into the wilderness.

-The UK is filled with beautiful areas, many of which may be closer to home than you think.
-For example, Snowdonia, the Lake District, and the Cairngorms are full of stunning natural sights and scenes.
+The UK is filled with beautiful areas, many of which might be closer to home than you think.
+For example, Snowdonia, the Lake District, and the Cairngorms are full of stunning natural sights.
 So why not take some time away and lose yourself in the splendour of the natural world?

-Our article, 32 ways to connect with nature and feel inspired, has plenty more ideas if none of the above take your fancy.
+Our article, 32 ways to connect with nature and feel inspired, has plenty more ideas if none of the above takes your fancy.

 5. Create a vision board

-A vision board is a powerful way to explore and realise your goals and dreams, and to identify what you’re most grateful for.
-Images and words can act as a powerful and positive daily reminder of what you want to be, do, or have in your life.
+A vision board is a powerful way to explore and realise your goals and dreams, and identify what you’re most grateful for.
+Images and words can act as a powerful and positive daily reminder of what you’d like to be, do, or have in your life.

-Vision boards are often linked to the Law of Attraction, which is the idea that how we think impacts our experiences in life.
+Vision boards are often linked to the Law of Attraction, the idea that the way we think impacts our life experiences.
 So, the more optimistic our approach, the more likely we are to have positive experiences.

-There aren’t any rules when it comes to creating a vision board – it can be as big, small, or creative as you like.
+There aren’t any rules when creating a vision board – it can be as big, small, or creative as you like.
 Most people make theirs by using a corkboard, photos, magazine cutouts, and inspirational quotes.
-You could dedicate an hour, an afternoon, or a whole weekend to this exercise, and you may well want to add to it over time.
+You could dedicate an hour, an afternoon, or a whole weekend to this exercise, and you might want to add to it over time.

 Caring for an animal is a uniquely rewarding experience that can bring companionship, fulfilment, and purpose.
-And there are plenty of animals out there looking for some love while they await their permanent home.
+And there are plenty of animals looking for some love while they await their permanent home.

 If you’d be interested in finding out more, it’s worth heading over to the RSPCA website.

-To explore more ways to spend time with creatures great and small, you might like to check out our page on volunteering with animals.
-There are also plenty more ideas in our articles; 12 interesting roles working with animals and 13 ways to connect with animals.
+To explore more ways to spend time with creatures great and small, you might like to visit our page on volunteering with animals.
+There are also plenty more ideas in our articles: 12 interesting roles working with animals and 13 ways to connect with animals.

 7. Make improvements to your home or garden

-We all spend a lot of time at home, so why not get the most out of your living space by making a few home improvements?
+We all spend time at home, so why not get the most out of your living space with a few home improvements?

 These could include changing the colour scheme in your living room, restoring or upcycling an old piece of furniture, or fixing that leaky tap in the bathroom.

 When we make improvements to our home, we tend to enjoy spending time in these spaces more and often feel a sense of pride over what we’ve achieved – especially if we’ve learnt some new skills in the process.
-It can also help to boost the value of your property, which could be useful if you’re thinking about selling at some point in the future.
+It can also help boost your property’s value, which could be useful if you’re considering selling in the future.

 If you’re on a budget, our article, 10 affordable ways to improve your living space, has plenty of tips.